septantrionalis/url_encode/README.md

 Credits: Ron Kinney (ronkinney@gmail.com)<BR>
 <BR>
 Design decisions :
-- Repository class doesn't goto a DB.
-Will use a HashMap to similate.
+- Repository class doesn't go to a DB.
+Will use a HashMap to simulate.
 - If the user asks to shorten the same URL, the API will not regenerate the shortened URL but will return the old one.
 - The shortened host is reserved.
 The user can't pass in a shortened host into the encode API to try and shorten it again.